SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 While making some vector DB related decisions at work, I tried to find details regarding indexing of vector DBs, but I couldn't find a single source that explained HNSW in enough detail.
 So I thought I'd write a short blog post that clarifies the basics along with answers to the questions I had!

 ### What is a vector?
 A numerical representation of data (text, images, audio, etc.).
-At a simple level, you can think of a vector as an ordered list of numbers like `[0.2, -1.3, 4.5]`.
+At a simple level, you can think of a vector as an ordered list of numbers like `[0.2, -1.3, 4.5]` that a computer uses to describe something.

 In machine learning, these numbers are usually high-dimensional arrays of floats (often 768 dimensions or more).
 They are produced by deep learning models which learn to encode different aspects of the input (topic, style, semantics, etc.) into numbers, so that **similar things end up with similar vectors**.